yard

 Check drainage before planting by filling a 12 inch deep hole with water.
 If it is still full after four hours, build a raised bed or add more grit and organic matter.

 Mulch the finished bed with 2–3 inches of shredded leaves, straw, or compost.
-Mulch keeps soil cool, holds water, and keeps soil off lower petals, which matters on pale blooms like garden roses.
+Mulch keeps soil cool, holds water, and keeps soil off lower petals, which matters on pale blooms like garden rose stems.

 • fiber_manual_recordCompost layer: 2–3 inches over the whole bed